 That our words are going to teach critical lessons when they don’t.
 Let’s imagine John doesn’t like to do his homework right.
 So, John procrastinates every day.
 Now, I have sat down with John dozens of times and I’ve told John about how important get school work is.
-I told him about what the difference college will make sometimes.
+I told him about the different colleges will make sometimes.
 I’ve even taken John out on little special outings and we’ll go out and I’ll sit down, I’ll say John sweetheart I just want to talk to you about this homework thing.
 I’m so concerned I want you to do well in life blah blah blah right.
 I can talk to john, talk to john, talk to john, and talk to John about his homework.

 Have any of you seen that make a difference in behavior?
 I never see it make a difference and there’s a reason why words will never teach critical life lessons.
-It just doesn’t work that way words are great for teaching history, words are great for explaining math, words are great actually for me conveying to you an understanding of what needs to be done but the lesson is taught through the consequence that comes with choices that’s where the lesson is taught and so we really have to get this, that if you’re 12 years old for example some of you might have a 12-year old that was brushing their teeth independently when they were six and now you have to remind them 10 times to brush their teeth when they’re 12 right.
+It just doesn’t work that way words are great for teaching history, words are great for explaining math, words are great actually for me conveying to you an understanding of what needs to be done but the lesson is taught through the consequence that comes with choices that’s where the lesson is taught and so we have to get this, that if you’re 12 years old for example some of you might have a 12-year old that was brushing their teeth independently when they were six and now you have to remind them 10 times to brush their teeth when they’re 12 right.

-See, there’s a problem in that because see we keep thinking that the words the reminders are going to really get that point across and it doesn’t what happens is, unfortunately, is that John becomes more dependent upon me than independent.
+See, there’s a problem in that because see we keep thinking that the words the reminders are going to get that point across and it doesn’t what happens are, unfortunately, is that John becomes more dependent upon me than independent.
 See, if I keep reminding John to brush your teeth, brush your teeth, brush your teeth, brush your teeth, then what happens is there’s a dependency that develops on that and some of you probably know this pretty well it’s as if your kids are getting older but they’re becoming more and more dependent upon you rather than independent and here’s what happens at 12 or 13, 14 somewhere in there whatever your kids own in terms of behavior whatever they own whatever they mastered at that age when they start to step away as an adolescent that’s what they step away with they don’t step away with brushing their teeth if you’re reminding them 10 times to brush their teeth.

-What happens is you’ve invested in those braces and suddenly they’re not even brushing their teeth well enough to justify the crazy expense of the braces and you lecture and you talk and you beg and you plead and nothing really changes right.
+What happens is you’ve invested in those braces and suddenly they’re not even brushing their teeth well enough to justify the crazy expense of the braces and you lecture and you talk and you beg and you plead and nothing changes right.
 So just remember that, that if you’re using lots and lots of words then what happens is that those words become a crutch for them and they become dependent upon that and you see this happening at home, you see this happening in the classroom at times with kids who need lots of extra help you find that they become rather than them becoming more inspired to work harder.
 What happens is they become lazier and lazier and lazier and here’s the rule of thumb just to keep this in your heart keep this in your mind forever if you ever feel like you’re working harder at their success then they are you’re off track.

-It’s very simple you can just check inside like am I working harder your success than you are they’re age-appropriate developmental success of what they need to be doing if you put more time into their spelling test than they did problem right.
+Simply, you can just check inside like am I working harder your success than you are they’re age-appropriate developmental success of what they need to be doing if you put more time into their spelling test than they did problem right.
 If you put more time into them remembering their clothes for the soccer game problem anywhere you turn if it feels like you’re working harder than they are you’re going to be off track.
 Now that doesn’t show up right away that’s the seduction.
 It shows up two, three, four, five years later as it starts to become very clear that they’re becoming more dependent and more incompetent compared to their peers.
 They’re not able to keep up, they’re more helpless, they’re asking for help the homework comes home, they sit down in front of the table, they pull out the homework, and they go.

-I don’t know how to do it, they don’t even know what’s on the page and they don’t know how to do it right and you can always tell if when this is unfolded because you’ll see that there’s really no effort involved and the question sounds much more like a whine than it does a question: I can’t do this help me, I’m so stupid, I don’t know the teacher didn’t teach this, I’ve never seen it before.
+I don’t know how to do it, they don’t even know what’s on the page and they don’t know how to do it right and you can always tell if when this is unfolded because you’ll see that there’s no effort involved and the question sounds much more like a whine than it does a question: I can’t do this help me, I’m so stupid, I don’t know the teacher didn’t teach this, I’ve never seen it before.
 I mean it’s amazing how many times you’ll hear that like it’s a mystery where this came from you know.
-It’s just amazing so if you see that pattern emerge another lecture another set of words about what they need to get and what’s important in their education isn’t really going to make a difference.
+It’s just amazing so if you see that pattern emerge another lecture another set of words about what they need to get and what’s important in their education isn’t going to make a difference.

 Words will never teach these critical lessons only the consequences that come with choice will do that that make sense.
 Yep her question is do we wait to, go to the dentist to get cavities for the brush and the teeth thing right.
 Well, there’s a great one because the consequence is delayed and the consequence is serious so you have to come up with a better system.
 It’s that’s that whole parenting thing to me because you’ve got to make sure that there is a consequence so you have a structure and a routine that ensures that every day there is a consequence for following through with certain responsibilities both ways, if I follow through then life’s going to work easy for me, if I don’t follow through, I want to make sure life’s not going to work as easily but I do that without a lot of this isn’t going to teach it.